Frequently Asked Questions

 Where is Cremstar available?
 When is Cremstar coming to my area?

-Cremstar is available to customers throughout Pennsylvania, including the following counties:
+Cremstar is available to customers throughout Pennsylvania and northern West Virginia, including the following counties:

 How do I determine who is the next of kin (NOK), the individual with the legal authority to order a cremation?